vuejs/docs/src/api/options-data.md

 - **Details:**

-  The function that returns a data object for the Vue instance. **The object must be plain**: native objects such as browser API objects and prototype properties are ignored.
-A rule of thumb is that data should just be data - it is not recommended to observe objects with their own stateful behavior.
+  The function that returns a data object for the Vue instance.
+In `data`, we don't recommend to observe objects with their own stateful behavior like browser API objects and prototype properties.
+A good idea would be to have here just a plain object that represents component data.

   Once observed, you can no longer add reactive properties to the root data object.
 It is therefore recommended to declare all root-level reactive properties upfront, before creating the instance.